Evaluating Language Models for Generating and Judging Programming Feedback: Methodology

 \subsection{Dataset}

 We use data from the Socratic guidance benchmark \cite{socratic}, which consists of 57 introductory-level programming assignments requiring students to write functions.
-Each of the assignments is accompanied by the associated test cases, a unique incorrect student solution, the ground truth descriptions of the bugs in the program, the required bug fixes, and several conversation threads between a fake student and a teaching assistant.
+Each of the assignments is accompanied by the associated test cases, a unique incorrect student solution, the ground truth description of a single bug in the program, a list of potential bug fixes, and several conversation threads between a fake student and a teaching assistant.
 The ultimate goal for the benchmark is evaluating LLMs' ability to help students using the socratic method, i.e., guiding students in finding a solution on their own, by asking a series of relevant questions that help their reasoning.

 However, for this study, we focus solely on identifying the issues in the code and any required fixes, as it is a fundamental step for effective use of LLMs for socratic guidance -- models incapable of identifying issues in students' programs would be likely to provide them erroneous guidance.
 We leave the problem of evaluating LLMs for socratic guidance for future work.